jundalisay/spblist/content/en/research/mao/quotations/chapter-11.md

 In all mass movements we must make a basic investigation and analysis of the number of active supporters, opponents and neutrals and must not decide problems subjectively and without basis.

-"Methods of Work of Party Committees" (March 13, 1949), Selected Works, Vol. IV,
+<cite>"Methods of Work of Party Committees" (March 13, 1949), Selected Works, Vol. IV, p.
+380.</cite>
-p.
-380.

-The masses in any given place are generally composed of three parts, the relatively active, the intermediate and the relatively backward.
+The masses in any given place are generally composed of 3 parts:

+1. The relatively active
+2. The intermediate
+3. The relatively backward.

 The leaders must therefore be skilled in uniting the small number of active elements around the leadership and must rely on them to raise the level of the intermediate elements and to win over the backward elements.

 {{< cite >}}
 "Some Questions Concerning Methods of Leadership" (June 1, 1943), Selected Works, Vol. 3, p.
 118.
 {{< /cite >}}

 To be good at translating the Party's policy into action of the masses, to be good at getting not only the leading cadres but also the broad masses to understand and master every movement and every struggle we launch - this is an art of Marxist-Leninist leadership.

 It is also the dividing line that determines whether or not we make mistakes in our work.

-"A Talk to the Editorial Staff of the Shansi-Suiyuan Daily" (April 2, 1948), Selected Works, Vol. IV, pp 242-43.
+<cite>A Talk to the Editorial Staff of the Shansi-Suiyuan Daily" (April 2, 1948), Selected Works, Vol. IV, pp 242-43.</cite>

 However active the leading group may be, its activity will amount to fruitless effort by a handful of people unless combined with the activity of the masses.

 On the other hand, if the masses alone are active without a strong leading group to organize their activity properly, such activity cannot be sustained for long, or carried forward in the right direction, or raised to a high level.

 {{< cite >}}
 "Some Questions Concerning Methods of Leadership" (June 1, 1943), Selected Works, Vol. 3 p.
 118.